 The Scheme sets out what information Cassiltoun Housing Association will make available, classified by type of information, and how this information can be accessed.
 It also details how much it will cost if there are any associated charges.
-The Scheme can be accessed using the following link to our website: [insert link]
+The Scheme can be accessed using the following link to our website: www.cassiltoun.org.uk